 Where does the training take place?

-Trainings take place online, twice per month.
+Trainings take place online, twice per month with live interpretation in Turkish and Arabic available if required by participants.
 Upcoming dates are listed below.

 Trainings last three hours and cover: